Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Experiments

 \subsubsection{Results}

 \cref{fig:brain-forest-cv} shows the results' distribution of random forest classifiers on 15-fold cross validation, with each fold corresponding to a unique subject.
-For each method we test different numbers of states, or clusters, and select other eventual hyperparameters to obtain the highest average training performance in classification.
+For each method we test different numbers of states, or clusters, and select other hyperparameters to obtain the highest average training performance in classification.
 We see that GraphDictLog with three atoms obtains consistently the highest AUROC, with the only comparable model being KMeans with 16 clusters.
 Still, KMeans-16 requires 48 features, against the nine features arising from the three states of GraphDictLog-3.
 Interestingly, of all regularization terms from \cref{eq:ell-w,eq:ell-c,eq:ell-x}, only $\alpha_{\perp}$, which enforces edge orthogonality, is positive.

 In this setting, we observe a strong influence of the physics of the problem on the data, which translates in electrodes being close in space to be highly correlated due to the skull acting as a diffuser for brain activity.
-To avoid this strong correlation to take over, enforcing atom orthogonality proves to be an effective solution. \Cref{fig:brain-atoms} shows the reconstructed atoms corresponding to the best classification model.
-We see many edges between electrodes close in space, but the atoms seems to capture functional areas, as we recognize the frontal lobe in Atom 1.
+To avoid this strong correlation to take over, enforcing atom orthogonality proves to be an effective solution.
+The top of \cref{fig:brain-atoms} shows the reconstructed atoms corresponding to the best classification model, ordered by their average activation from low to high.
+We see many edges between electrodes close in space, but the atoms seem to capture functional areas, as we recognize the frontal lobe in Atom 1, and the increased connectivity of the occipital lobe in Atom 2 might correspond to visual activity.
+The bottom part of the figure shows the coefficients of the signals from 50 peaks of GFP, of which the first 28 are from the imagined movement of the right hand, and the rest from the left hand.
+Even though we cannot identify any meaningful pattern in the coefficients, we can examine feature importance in the random forest model, in terms of mean decrease in impurity.
+Interestingly, models focus almost entirely on the coefficient features corresponding to Atoms~1 and~2, each of which gets almost equal importance ($\approx 0.16$).

+\sisetup{ detect-weight, mode=text, reset-math-version=false, uncertainty-mode=separate, table-format=2.1(1.1) } We preprocess the data according to microstates' literature \citep{michelEEGMicrostatesTool2018, mishraEEGMicrostatesContinuous2020} to obtain clean signals for the 64 EEG channels, from which we infer brain states and their relative features.
+The full pipeline consists in the following five steps, which we perform separately for every benchmark clustering model and our graph-dictionary learning one, with multiple hyperparameters each: \begin{enumerate} \item \textbf{Data preprocessing} according to Microstates literature: \begin{enumerate} \item We re-reference EEG signals and center each sample to the average over all electrodes